Sarehole Mill: History

 Built in 1542 on the site of a previous mill.
-It was once known as Bedell's or Biddle's Mill after the name of an early owner.
+It was once known as Bedell's or Biddle's Mill after the name of an early owner, Samuel Biddle.
 In 1727 it was described as High Wheel Mill.

 As early as 1755, the mill was leased by Matthew Boulton, one of the pioneers of the Industrial Revolution and leading figure of the Lunar Society for scientific experimentation.
 It is believed he converted the machinery for use in metal working.
 As well as milling grain it has been used for grinding bones for fertiliser, metal rolling (Matthew Boulton), tool sharpening and wire drawing.

 The current building dates from 1771 and was in use until 1919.
 Thereafter it fell into a state of disrepair and dereliction.
 A local community campaign to save the mill was launched when demolition was mooted, and was finally successful with the mill being restored in 1969.

-In April 2012 the mill pond was drained to repair the sluice gates, and in the winter of 2012–13 the heavily silted mill pond was dredged.
+In April 2012 the millpond was drained to repair the sluice gates, and in the winter of 2012–13 the heavily silted mill pond was dredged.

-In 2012/2013 Sarehole Mill underwent a £375,000 overhaul of the roof, chimney, millpond, water wheel and machinery were restored to produce flour again.
+In 2012/2013 Sarehole Mill underwent a £375,000 overhaul, in which the roof, chimney, millpond, water wheel and machinery were restored to produce flour again.
 A newly constructed outdoor bread oven is used regularly to bake bread using the flour ground on site.
 Sarehole Mill has a team of 10 volunteer millers, 15 volunteer gardeners and eight volunteer guides.
 The site received 14,383 visitors in 2019.

 Flood damage during 2019 prevented the milling of flour on the site, with repairs beginning soon after.

 In February 2020, the site's Victorian bakery was restored, and a permanent modern bakery was also installed.
 Baked goods were made available in the Millers Tea Room, and the original bakery is used for demonstrations of traditional baking techniques.

 During the COVID-19 pandemic, the mill was temporarily closed, like all locations managed by the Birmingham Museums Trust but it has now reopened to visitors.
 The Mill is accessible by guided tour only.
 There are also Origins of Middle Earth tours available that explore the surrounding area's links to Tolkien.